Heshbon/monty/README.md

 Learning Objectives

-    What do LIFO and FIFO mean
+    What do LIFO and FIFO mean.
-    What is a stack, and when to use it
+    What is a stack, and when to use it.
-    What is a queue, and when to use it
+    What is a queue, and when to use it.
-    What are the common implementations of stacks and queues What are the most common use cases of stacks and queues What is the proper way to use global variables
+    What are the common implementations of stacks and queues.
+    What are the most common use cases of stacks and queues.
-    How to work with git submodules
+    What is the proper way to use global variables.

-Data Structures
+Data structures

 /**
  * struct stack_s - doubly linked list representation of a stack (or queue)